scikit-rf/scikit-rf/doc/source/tutorials/uncertainty_estimation.rst

 .. contents::

-**scikit-rf** can be used to calculate uncertainty estimates given a set of networks.
-The :class:`~NetworkSet` object holds sets of networks and provides automated methods for calculating and displaying uncertainty bounds.
+**skrf** can be used to calculate uncertainty estimates given a set of :class:`Networks`.
+The :class:`~NetworkSet` object represents a  sets of networks and provides automated methods for calculating and displaying uncertainty bounds.

-Although the uncertainty esimation functions operate on any set of networks, the topic of uncertianty estimation is frequently associated with calibration uncertianty.
-That is, how certain can one be in results of a calibrated measurement.

 Simple Case
 --------------